eric-mahoney/Boardy/README.md

 ## Reflection

-This is a personal project I've been building by myself to learn Django better.
+This is a personal project I've been building by myself to learn Django better outside of my class.
 I wanted to create an app that users could use to collaborate with their friends and share their ideas.
 To do this, I thought of making a message board application where users can post different types of media, such as text, videos, and pictures, to share their ideas with their friends.